-If you’re looking for a trail that fits well into the above suggestions, the Southside Junction Trail in the New River Gorge National River is a perfect match.
-It’s a rail-trail that runs along the New River between Thurmond and Cunard for approximately six miles.
+If you’re looking for a trail that fits well into the above suggestions, the Southside Junction Trail in the New River Gorge National Park and Preserve is a perfect match.
+It's a rail-trail that runs along the New River between Thurmond and Cunard for approximately six miles.

 But, as I said, just about any wide, flat, easy trail will do.

 Have a question for Levi?
 Email him at firstname.lastname@example.org.